ThatGamerBlue/subauth-client/README.md

 \- OR -
 - A copy of Java 21 to run Gradle with.
-- You will need to pass -DmodernBuild to Gradle, to use Java 21 to build all subprojects
+- You will need to pass -PmodernBuild to Gradle, to use Java 21 to build all subprojects

 // todo: make this worth reading